rangl-labs/netzerotc/environment/README.md

 ## Installation

-To install the environment, first copy a suitable economic model spreadsheet with the filename `Pathways to Net Zero - Simplified.xlsx` into the `compiled_workbook_objects` folder.
+To install the environment, first copy a python object serialised from a suitable economic model spreadsheet with the filename `PathwaysToNetZero_Simplified_Compiled.pkl` into the `compiled_workbook_objects` folder.

 ## Overview